metadata toggle

 Apply a small amount of ointment (approximately ¼ inch or ½ cm) into the affected eye(s) every 12 hours.

-Any excessive discharge in the eye should be removed prior to application of the ointment by gently cleansing or flushing the eye with a suitable non-Irritating solution.
+Any excessive discharge in the eye should be removed prior to application of the ointment by gently cleansing or flushing the eye with a suitable non-irritating solution.

 Inflammation and swelling of the skin of the lids has been reported in a very few cases.
 This seems to be associated with overflow of excess ointment.
-Reduction of the quantity of ointment has resulted in resolution.
+Reduction of the quantity of ointment administered has resulted in resolution.

-Withdrawal periods:
+Withdrawal periods

 Not applicable.